 Unlike some cities, Morrow isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Morrow are a mix of both white- and blue-collar jobs.
-Overall, Morrow is a city of sales and office workers, service providers, and transportation and shipping workers.
-There are especially a lot of people living in Morrow who work in office and administrative support (13.95%), sales jobs (11.61%), and personal care services (7.62%).
+Overall, Morrow is a city of service providers, sales and office workers, and production and manufacturing workers.
+There are especially a lot of people living in Morrow who work in personal care services (14.08%), office and administrative support (12.28%), and sales jobs (8.90%).

-Morrow is also a college town, where lots of students live while attending area colleges.
-Because of the high percentage of people living in Morrow enrolled in college, Morrow has a number of services, amenities and opportunities geared towards the needs and activities of students.
+In addition, Morrow is a college town.
+There are a lot of students in Morrow attending college, and as a result Morrow provides a number of services, amenities and opportunities geared to the needs and activities of students.

-In terms of college education, Morrow is nearly on par with the US average for all cities of 21.84%: 18.65% of adults 25 and older in Morrow have a bachelor's degree or advanced degree.
+The percentage of people in Morrow with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.84% of people over 25 have a bachelor's degree or advanced degree.

-The per capita income in Morrow in 2010 was $21,352, which is upper middle income relative to Georgia, and middle income relative to the rest of the US.
-This equates to an annual income of $85,408 for a family of four.
+The per capita income in Morrow in 2010 was $19,113, which is upper middle income relative to Georgia, and lower middle income relative to the rest of the US.
+This equates to an annual income of $76,452 for a family of four.
 However, Morrow contains both very wealthy and poor people as well.

 Morrow is an extremely ethnically-diverse city.
 The people who call Morrow home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Morrow residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Morrow include English, French Canadian, African, and Jamaican.
+The greatest number of Morrow residents report their race to be Black or African-American, followed by Asian.
+Important ancestries of people in Morrow include Irish, African, German, and Austrian.

 The most common language spoken in Morrow is English.
 Other important languages spoken here include Vietnamese and Spanish.